ECASLab/approximate-matrix-accelerator/README.md

 Some examples are in [tests](test/hw-ops).

-The documentation is available [here](https://msee2.gitlab.io/approximate-flexible-acceleration-ml/approximate-gemm-accelerator).
+The documentation is available [here](https://ecas-lab-tec.gitlab.io/approximate-flexible-acceleration-ml/approximate-gemm-accelerator).

+The latest source code is available in our [GitLab](https://gitlab.com/ecas-lab-tec/approximate-flexible-acceleration-ml/approximate-gemm-accelerator)

 ## Software version